Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case: Use Case of Security Enhancement in Multi-Domain Decentralized Federated Learning

 \section{Use Case of Security Enhancement in Multi-Domain Decentralized Federated Learning}

-This section instantiates the proposed architecture of Section~\ref{sec:proposed_framework} through an operational use case based on a multi-domain DFL application deployment.
-Then, on top of this setting, we introduce a domain-side security enhancement mechanism that operates at runtime in order to mitigate both intra- and cross-domain Byzantine threats.
+This section instantiates the proposed architecture of Section~\ref{sec:proposed_framework} through an operational use case based on a multi-domain DFL application deployment, and uses this setting to demonstrate how domain-side control services can support runtime application enhancement.
+Concretely, we focus on a domain-side security mechanism that operates during execution to mitigate both intra- and cross-domain Byzantine threats.
 The remainder of this section maps the general architecture into a simplified system model tailored to this specific deployment (Subsection~\ref{subsec:use_case}), defines the DFL system setting and proposed runtime workflow (Subsection~\ref{subsec:system_setting}), and describes the domain-side anomaly detection methodology (Subsection~\ref{subsec:anomaly_detection}).